Sometimes things change, but whatever your reason for selling your residential property, any profit you make on the sale is taxable when you:

 If you decide to switch from being a landlord to a property dealer, any profits on your sales of new property bought from the time you become a dealer will be taxable.

 This probably will not affect the sale of any rental properties you owned before becoming a dealer.
-That's assuming you bought them with the intention of being long-term rental property, not for resale and the other criteria listed above does not apply.
+That's assuming:

-If your family or main home was acquired and sold after 27 March 2021, for any period of more than a year it was not used as your main home, the bright-line property rule will apply and the portion of your profit that relates to that period will be taxable.
+If your family (or main) home was acquired and sold after 27 March 2021, for any period of more than a year that it was not used as your main home, the bright-line property rule will apply and the portion of your profit that relates to that period will be taxable.